 A nonprofit organization is as strong as the community that holds it up.
 Together, we can do more than we can do alone.
 Let's bring our abilities and passions together to build a global community.

-Yvonne Baraketse is a dedicated educator and community leader.
-She experienced firsthand the benefits of African dance on coping with the war trauma she faced in Rwanda in 1994.
-She holds a Master's Degree in Public Administration and founded NACC with a vision to create a culture learning space about Africa for all.
+Yvonne Nsabimana is an educator, a social innovator, and a community leader.
+She experienced trauma after the war in Rwanda in 1994 and believes that "dance is a conduit of individual and community healing."
+She holds an MPA & M Ed.
+She founded NACC with a vision to create a culture learning space about Africa for all.

 Deidre Nicole Green is theologian, philosopher, and athor of Works of Love in a World of Violence.
 She has traveled to Africa to interview religious women of various countries, including Rwanda and that's how she met Yvonne in 2016.
 After listening to her vision for NACC, she offered to become a founding board member.